jbluemink/Sitecore-Security-Rights-Reporting/README.md

 - 2.5 Support for Sitecore 8.2 update 3, Bugfixing and styling
 - 2.6 Support for Sitecore 9 update 1,and Sitecore 8.2 update 6 this version knows about the new roles in Sitecore 9 and The EXM rights.

-Tested on Sitecore 6.5 - 9, Version 2.3 and higher only tested on Sitecore 8.x but should work on older versions.
+Tested on Sitecore 6.5 - 9, Version 2.3 and higher only tested on Sitecore 8.x and 9.x but should work on older versions. and h
 ## Upgading

 - Install a new package and overwrite.